US Expat Taxes in 2023: A 12-Step Guide to Tax Filing Success

 Passive income is also called “unearned income” and refers to income you didn’t actively work for.
 This includes income gained through investments, interest, and payments, among other forms of unearned income.

-Common forms of passive income US expats may owe taxes on include retirement plan payments, income from foreign rental properties, and social security payments (in some circumstances).
+Common forms of passive income US expats may owe taxes on include retirement plan payments, income from foreign rental properties, and Social Security payments (in some circumstances).

 3. Foreign accounts

 Qualifying financial accounts include checking, savings, investment, and pension accounts (most of the time).
-If you have control or signatory authority over any other account, such as a joint or business account, you must report those as well — even if they aren’t in your own name.
+If you have control or signatory authority over any other account, such as a joint or business account, you must report those as well — even if they aren’t in your name.

-FBARs for the 2022 tax year are nominally due by April 18, 2023, but there’s currently an automatic extension until October 16, 2023.
+FBARs for the 2023 tax year are nominally due by April 15, 2024, but expats receive an automatic extension until October 15, 2024.

 4. Foreign assets

 The Foreign Account Tax Compliance Act (FATCA), signed into law in 2010, helps the US prevent tax evasion for people using foreign accounts.
 FATCA requires Americans to report significant foreign financial assets on IRS Form 8938 each year.
-For those abroad, the minimum reporting threshold starts at $200,000 for expats, but it can vary in some circumstances (find out everything expats need to know about FATCA).
+For those abroad, the minimum reporting threshold starts at $200,000 for expats, but it can vary in some circumstances.
+(Find out everything expats need to know about FATCA.)

-Be warned: Penalties for individuals who fail to file this form, if necessary, can be steep (up to $10,000 per year for a maximum of $50,000).
+A word of caution: Penalties for individuals who fail to file this form, if necessary, can be steep (up to $10,000 per year for a maximum of $50,000).
 Furthermore, foreign financial institutions are required to report American clients’ information to the US government, so it’s important to get caught up and stay compliant if you haven’t already done so.

-(No worries – more information on a penalty-free way to catch up is detailed below!)
+(More information on a penalty-free way to catch up is detailed below!)

 5. Foreign businesses